ALifeLivedFully-Domain/Notes.ALifeLivedFully.com/content/02 - Areas/Shopping.md

 # Shopping
 I have tried my best to organize the shopping list by the area you will likely find the products in.

+You don't have to get it all at once, but be mindful of what items go together. you wouldn't want to get cereal without getting milk for example.

 ---
 ## Produce
 Eating fresh produce is good for you, do it more often!